Intrastellarltd/Nginx-App-Deploy-on-Local-Kubernetes-Cluster-KinD-with-ArgoCD/README.md

 ### Change the service type of "argocd-server" from "ClusterIP" to LoadBalancer

-For the argocd to utilize Metallb, we have to change the service type of "argocd-server" service from "ClusterIP" to "LoadBalancer"
+For the argocd to utilize Metallb, the service type of "argocd-server" service has to be changed from "ClusterIP" to "LoadBalancer".

 ```shell
 k edit service argocd-server -n argocd